waoup/lightning-hydra-template/README.md

 python train.py -m datamodule.batch_size=32,64,128 model.lr=0.001,0.0005
 ```

-> ⚠️ This sweep is not failure resistant (if one job crashes than the whole sweep crashes).
+> **Note**: Sweeps are not failure resistant (if one job crashes than the whole sweep crashes).

+> **Note**: Hydra composes configs lazily at job launching time.
+If you change code or configs after launching a job/sweep, the final composed configs might be impacted.

 </details>